Understanding the Conscious Chooser

 A behavioural study to identify engagement opportunities with Mozilla

-How to map the Conscious Choosers value system and needs in order to activate more responsible online behaviours?
+How can we map the Conscious Choosers' value system and requirements to encourage more responsible online behaviour?

-We developed a set of personas and reccomendations on product features (for Firefox) and communication strategies (for Mozilla).
+We developed a set of personas and recommendations on product features (for Firefox) and communication strategies (for Mozilla).

 Mozilla has identified the Conscious Choosers as a cohort of people who exhibit signs of “everyday activism” in their offlines lives, and express those through the product and services they choose and use.

 At the same time, these same people don't apply similar values and behaviours in their online lives, where they often use services that don't reflect their ethical choices.
 Starting from the assumption that the Conscious Choosers are a good audience for Mozilla and Firefox, it was still unknown what arguments and product features could better engaged them (e.g. How do they make their online decisions?
 What's their perception of privacy?
 What are their main concerns nowadays?).